 Who We Are

-Washington Water Service (Washington Water) provides water utility services from two regional offices and three field offices to nearly 200 Washington water systems ranging in size from three to 1,600 service connections.
+Washington Water Service (Washington Water) provides water utility services to 36,000 customer connections in about 200 Washington water systems from three regional offices and three field offices.
+The systems range in size from three to 15,000 service connections.
 As the largest investor-owned water utility in the state, we have the expertise and resources to tailor our services to meet the unique needs of each of our business partners.

 Among our ranks are licensed electricians, general contractors, specialty plumbers, state-certified water distribution system operators, cross-connection control specialists, treatment plant operators, engineers, accountants, and customer service specialists.
-Every one of our employees participates on Continuous Improvement teams that identify and implement projects that increase our efficiency or improve our customer service.
+Every one of our employees participates in our Continuous Improvement program that identifies and implements projects that increase our efficiency or improve our customer service.
 We are regulated by the Washington Utilities and Transportation Commission, and have been designated by the state as a Satellite Management Agency in multiple counties throughout the state.
-And, in 2007, we were awarded the Grace Under Pressure Award by the Washington Department of Health for the service we provided to customers during severe storms.
+And, we have received multiple awards from the Washington Department of Health for the service we provide to our customers.
 Our customers rely on us to provide a reliable supply of high-quality water, timely emergency services, personal response to their calls, convenient payment options, and an information-packed web site.

 What We Do and Who We Serve